jxilt/corda-node/scratchpad.md

 * bootstrapper doesn't clean up after itself. leaves three log files behind

-* mock network tests take forever to complete. the output is still incredibly noisy
+* mock network tests take forever to complete (driver tests possibly faster). the output is still incredibly noisy

 * got this weird error in flow tests: "net.corda.core.flows.UnexpectedFlowEndException: Tried to access ended session SessionId(toLong=-6068195477517242809) with empty buffer."
-I think it's referring to the lack of a ReceiveFinalityFlow subflow on the responder side
+It was because someone whose signature was not required was calling SignTransactionFlow

+* having to set quasar for driver tests is difficult

 # bugs